NewsMissoula County

 Posted

-Monday, the department held an open house, listening to feedback on a draft of a master plan for 2040 released last week.
-This was just one of many opportunities to share thought on the plan.
+The department held an open house on Monday to hear feedback on a draft of a master plan for 2040 released last week.
+It's just one of many opportunities to share thoughts on the plan.

-“Please come out, come down, go online and share with us your greatest, grandest vision,“ said Donna Gaukler, director of City of Missoula Parks & Recreation.
+“Please come out, come down, go online and share with us your greatest, grandest vision,“ said Missoula Parks & Recreation director Donna Gaukler.

-On Friday, the department shared a draft of the Parks, Recreation, Open Spaces and Trails (PROST) 2040 Master Plan with the public.
+The department recently shared a draft of the Parks, Recreation, Open Spaces and Trails (PROST) 2040 Master Plan with the public.

 “It's really a visionary plan for what our community members would like to see the Parks and Recreation systems and services become in their future and how we get there,” Gaukler said.

-The department took all that data and feedback and crafted the new master plan draft.
-Once the draft is finalized and approved, they will use to guide the next 15 years of parks priorities.
+Parks and Rec gathered all that data and feedback and crafted the new master plan draft.
+Once the draft is finalized and approved, it will be uses to guide the next 15 years of priorities.

 “Any time 91% or 90% of a community can agree on anything, that's pretty huge when you think about how divisive things have become,” Gaukler said.
 “A lot of fun things that we can do in parks that help all community members have that sense of place, have that sense of belonging and can really engage with their community through that natural environment in the way we play.
 There's nothing like play to get to know each other.”

 You can check out the plan and comment online until noon on June 3rd.
-The department is also hosting meetings and sessions throughout the city until the deadline.
-After collecting all the feedback, the plan will go before city boards and City Council.
+Parks and Rec is also hosting meetings and sessions throughout the city until the deadline.

 Gaukler told MTN that the department is all ears for all comments.